ASUS VM42-S075V Review

 The Asus VM42-S075V is a good desktop for users after a small, fast and quiet PC to connect to a HDTV as a media center or for every day home computing.
 Having four USB ports and AC WiFi are also useful, although for CDs and DVDs you have to get an external optical drive.

 - Average out-of-box performance

 It harbors a decent amount of connectivity ports for your devices and peripherals.
-The mini desktop targets users who are on a budget and not after high performance and power but in need of a modern desktop that does the job: streaming videos, mail checking and other light duties.
+The mini desktop targets users who are on a budget and not after high performance and power but in need of a modern desktop that does the job: streaming videos, mail checking, and other light duties.

 The ASUS VM42-S075V measures 7.48 x 2.21 x 7.48 inches making it one of the smallest desktop PCs available in the market but does not beat the Dell Inspiron I3050-3000BLK which measures 2.1 by 5.2 by 5.2 inches (HWD) in the Small Form Factor PCs category.
 It matches Apple’s Mac Mini (7.7 x 7.7 x 1.4 inches) and Lenovo’s ThinkCentre M83 (7.2 x 7 x 1.35 inches).

-It weighs only 2.6 pounds therefore you can carry it around to connect with your monitor or HDTV, be it in the kitchen, living room or rest room and fits almost anywhere due to its small size.
+It weighs only 2.6 pounds therefore you can carry it around to connect with your monitor or HDTV, be it in the kitchen, living room, or restroom, and fits almost anywhere due to its small size.
 As such, you don’t have to hide it below the table, as a matter of fact, it is designed to be displayed in the room to add some synthetic value.

 Connectivity is always a strong suit for Asus, and this is no exception.
 The Mini Desktop has two USB 2.0 Ports and four USB 3.0 ports for connecting your PC to other devices and peripherals.
 There is also an HDMI port and a Display port to connect your PC to a display of your choice.

-There is also an optical S/PDIF output for high quality audio, headphone and microphone jacks.
-It is important to note that the machine comes with a mouse and keyboard, obviously you will have to purchase a monitor of your own choice such as the Dell E2015HV 20-Inch Screen LED-Lit Monitor or connect to your HDTV.
+There is also an optical S/PDIF output for high-quality audio, headphone, and microphone jacks.
+It is important to note that the machine comes with a mouse and keyboard, obviously, you will have to purchase a monitor of your own choice such as the Dell E2015HV 20-Inch Screen LED-Lit Monitor or connect to your HDTV.

 There is 4GB of system memory installed in the desktop that is expandable to 16 GB with the two DIMM sockets on the mainboard.
-This is enough memory for light use for instance opening of multiple browser tabs without slowing down the system.
+This is enough memory for light use for instance opening multiple browser tabs without slowing down the system.

 The ASUS VM42-S075V is no gaming warrior, this is a budget desktop for basic use hence all gaming expectations should be put under control or expect the least performance.
 The Intel HD (Haswell) chip is a poor performer that cannot handle heavy games like Crysis 3 and Battlefield 4, it can only manage a poor 15 fps on low details.

 When running World of Warcraft, the Asus just barely hit our 30-frame-per-second playable threshold with the resolution set at 1366 x 768 and the graphics on auto — any increase in graphics quality or resolution made the game unplayable.
-If you are casual gamer, you will do just fine.
-For hardcore gamers this is not the best option.
+If you are a casual gamer, you will do just fine.
+For hardcore gamers, this is not the best option.

 The Bottom Line

-If you are a heavy user and in need of a mini desktop, then the Apple Mac Mini MGEN2LL/A Desktop is ideal thanks to its Intel Corei5, 8GB RAM and 1 TB Hard drive of storage space but you will have to part with more bucks.
+If you are a heavy user and in need of a mini desktop, then the Apple Mac Mini is ideal thanks to its Intel Corei5, 8GB RAM and 1 TB Hard drive of storage space but you will have to part with more bucks.
 However, if you’re on a budget, the Asus VM42-S075V suffices for basic computing tasks and a diminutive small and sleek design that will look good just about anywhere in your home.